Completely removing Wispr Flow from your device

 iOS

-Warning: Simply deleting the app does not remove your login session or shared data with the keyboard extension.
-Sign out first and remove the keyboard for a completely fresh state.
+Warning: Simply deleting the app does not remove your login session or data shared with the Flow Keyboard extension.
+Sign out from within the app and remove the keyboard extension first to ensure a completely fresh state.

 Remove the Flow Keyboard extension.